Ethics code: PH34-21 on 20th October 2023

 4- Department of Pharmacology and Toxicology, College of Pharmacy, University of Sulaimani, Iraq

-Materials and Methods: Thirty-two male Wistar rats were allocated into four groups, negative and positive control and low and high doses of azilsartan groups.
-Except for the negative control, all the groups received ethanol on day 14 of treatment.
-After euthanizing the animals; blood samples were sent for measuring liver enzymes, lipid profiles, hematological markers, CRP, TNF-α, MDA, and TAOC.
+Methods: Thirty-two male Wistar rats were allocated into four groups, negative and positive control, and low and high doses of azilsartan groups.
+Except for the negative control, all groups received ethanol on day 14 of the treatment.
+After euthanizing the animals; blood samples were sent for measuring liver enzymes, lipid profiles, hematological markers, C-reactive protein (CRP), TNF-α, malondialdehyde (MDA), and Total antioxidant capacity (TAOC).
 The cardiac indices were also calculated.
 Additionally, an in-silico molecular docking study was performed.

-Results: The high dose of azilsartan demonstrated the capability to reduce the AST, ALT, TNF-α, CRP, and MDA levels and elevate the level of TAOC.
+Results: The high dose of azilsartan demonstrated the capability to reduce the aminotransferase, alanine transaminase, TNF-α, CRP, and MDA levels and elevate the level of TAOC.
 The low dose of azilsartan decreased the plasma's atherogenic index.
 In silico molecular docking demonstrated that azilsartan exhibited superior inhibitory activity against six proteins, with affinity values (-9.5 to -8.1 kcal/mol).

 Conclusion: The cardioprotective and hepatoprotective effects of azilsartan could be attributed to its anti-inflammatory and antioxidant properties, as demonstrated through both in vivo and in silico studies.